vericks101/Relic-RESTAPI/README.md

 # Relic-RESTAPI

-A repository to represent the server backend for Relic, a single platform for game projects that I've created and are applicable to a single gaming platform model.
+A repository to represent the server backend for Relic, a platform for game projects that I've created.

 Check out the front-end website repository: https://github.com/vericks101/Relic-Web